binmogit/TableGame/README.md

 # TableGame
-Practicing javascript, the project is a focus on script readability.
+Practicing javascript, the project is a focus on script readability.<br>
 <a href="https://binmogit.github.io/TableGame/">https://binmogit.github.io/TableGame/</a>

 Some references and tools that have been used: